 Sister Joyful stooped to adjust her hosiery.
-There was a flash of plump, golden thigh.
+There was a flash of plump, golden décolletage.
 The judge ogled.
 The sister snapped her ecclesiastical elastic and stood to challenge the Missingest Man in America.
 “A nun’s habit is her working clothes; treat us both with respect.
 I am at work while you, sir, are a malingerer and a cad.”

 “Just the devil in my soul, Sister.
 I would blush if I could—bad circulatory system, a lack of use.
 You will have to pardon me, for these are my little ways.
 Dead or alive, I fancy myself a connoisseur of the female form divine.
 And the goods you have on display are ne plus ultra.”

 “You are not quite what I expected.”
-Sister Joyful realized that while Judge Crater was better looking than one’s average pervert, his only aim was to play pound the ground round with her nearly virgin flesh.
+Sister Joyful realized that while Judge Crater was better looking than one’s average pervert, his only aim was to play pound the ground with her nearly virgin flesh.
 She considered this.

 “You have seen Elvis...”

 “And Jesus.
 I am the Messenger you have been expecting, Sister.
 Your sermons are full of me, your homilies rejoice at my coming.
 Well, here I am.
 What do you have to say?
-I have struck you dumb?
+Have I struck you dumb?
 You are speechless...”
 Judge Joseph Force Crater ran a hand over his barbered, brilliantined hair.
 “My haberdashery, it is off?
 I wear a celluloid collar; this is enough for most believers.”